 Why it worked

 Burger King’s communications strategy has been famous for finding any chance to bash their biggest competitor, McDonald’s.
-This is why it was too shocking with Burger King came out with a statement encouraging their customers to support not only their arch enemy but also other fast-food chains.
-Rather than differentiating themselves from the competition, Burger King took a more dramatic approach, which seemed to have worked out in their favour.
+This is why it was too shocking when Burger King came out with a statement encouraging their customers.
+To support not only their arch enemy but also other fast-food chains.
+Rather than differentiating themselves from the competition.
+Burger King took a more dramatic approach, which seemed to have worked out in their favour.

 Why it worked